Some of the links on this site are affiliate links. Read our full disclaimer here.

 12. Mondi Group Shareholders

 One of the world’s foremost packaging and paper companies, manages 5 Million aces in Southern Africa and Russia.
+The land is primarily forestry land.

 The one thing in common for the owners of the most land in the world is this: farming.
 The moguls are using their land to produce everything from milk to wool.
 Rinehart, number 6 on the list, is in the mining business.